NGOs Seek Better Facilities, Mobile

 The winters are particularly harsh in the dhalao.
 The family cannot burn garbage to keep warm as residents in the nearby DDA flats have a problem with the smoke.

 Many residents of the flat sympathize with the family.
 But for others, they are encroachers.
 “There are people living in much more worse condition but living in the dhalao is actually encroachment.
-We have so many times brought this
+We have so many times brought this matter up with DWM but to no avail.
+Even the police have not acted,” says an RWA member of the DDA Flats, Masjid Moth Phase-II.
+DWM is the private agency that looks after garbage disposal in the area.

 The RWA member said if any one complains about Kumar and his family, he stops picking garbage from that house.